28th Mar 2025 8:15:48 PM

 Zipho Zwane

-We are not having on-site activities for Mandela Day 18th July 2024.
+We are not having on-site activities for Mandela Day 18th July 2025.

-Having met Nelson Mandela many years ago, we believe that he would like the idea of Mandela Day and of the 67 donated minutes of effort, but that he might have much preferred longer-term and more committed involvement in charities or causes of your choice.
+Having met Nelson Mandela many years ago, we believe that he would like the idea of Mandela Day and of the 67 donated minutes of effort, but that he might have much preferred longer-term and more committed involvement in causes of your choice.

+We've "done" Mandela Day (week, month) for a while.
+It can train a charity in Event Management but mostly takes us away from our core work into something of no lasting benefit.
+So, here's our challenge to you.
+If you're too busy to do something hands on, then please send R67 or R670 or even R6700 to the bank account under "donations" on our website.
 If you are a UK taxpayer, you can donate on Children of Fire International's Just Giving page in pounds, Euros, dollars, Yen, and the UK government will top up your donations with an extra 25% of Gift Aid.
 That extra always helps.

 Email firechildren@icon.co.za if you need clarification or DM us on Twitter (X).
+It is our intention to migrate to Blue Sky.

-But if you'd like to be involved in a more proactive way, how about 67 squatter camp reading sessions in Johannesburg with the most impoverished communities.. that's a little more than a year of Saturday or Sunday reading sessions of one or two hours duration.
+But if you'd like to be involved in a more proactive way, how about 67 squatter camp literacy sessions in Johannesburg with the most impoverished communities.. that's a little more than a year of Saturday half-mornings.
 There you'll actually get to learn children's names and see them thrive with the attention that too-often their parents cannot give them.
 Or even signing up for an Internship (see details also on home page).
+Or if you'd like to collect objects, well 67 tins of tuna would be great.
+Or pilchards.
+Or tinned tomato and onions.
+Non-perishables.
+We do not have the capacity to store a lot of rice, pasta or maize meal and we don't want to risk mice moving in.

 For hospital trips, 67 bars of soap or face cloths or story books will be distributed when we visit Leratong, Charlotte Maxeke, Tembisa or far further afield.